alanng10/class-lang/Docue/Article/English/a.md

 The English uses the word "is" instead of the word "are".

-The English uses root word for verb.
+The English uses root words for verbs.